BolinLai/GLC/slowfast/datasets/DATASET.md

 1. The Ego4D dataset could be downloaded following the [official instructions](https://ego4d-data.org/docs/start-here/).

 2. We only need to download the videos with gaze annotations.
-The labels and video ids can be found [here](https://ego4d-data.org/docs/data/gaze/).
+The labels and video ids can be downloaded [here](https://ego4d-data.org/docs/data/gaze/).

 3. Gaze annotations are organized in a bunch of csv files.
 Each file corresponds to a video.
 Unfortunately, Ego4D hasn't provided a command to download all of these videos yet.
 You need to download videos via the video ids (i.e. the name of each csv file) using the [CLI tool](https://ego4d-data.org/docs/CLI/) and `--video_uids`.